Chromoprotein/ai-project/README.md

     - Add the option to edit and resend a message

+    - Let the user delete chats

     - Add the ability to rename chats

     - Add an emoji keyboard

 - Improve the folders:

+    - Add a search function

     - Let the user decide what folders the AI can place chats into

     - Add the ability to move chats to a different folder

 - Improve the UI:

+    - Add a new chat button

     - Finish the register and login pages